sarathsasidharan/sarathsasidharan.github.io/_posts/2022-02-21-Synapse-Consumption.md

 ## Scenario :

-Let us assume APAC HR team wants to use data stored in the global HR systems for use case A.  The Global HR team , has data in an employee table which does contain data , not only for the APAC region , but the whole of Contoso.
+Let us assume APAC HR team wants to use data stored in the global HR systems for use case A.  The Global HR team , has data  as an Employee Entity , not only for the APAC region , but the whole of Contoso.
 Due to heavy regulations (GDPR) , it is crucial to only let APAC see thier own data and not of any other region , which could lead to heavy penalties and fines.

 ### Consumption Patterns